roisinanglim/restfulapi/README.md

 #### Details of Repository

 This repository comprises of a web application that hosts staff and store details.
 The web application consumes a restful api.
-The restful api facilitates read,create,update and delete (CRUD) functions to be carried out on an SQL database.
+The restful api facilitates read, create, update and delete (CRUD) functions between the web application and the MYSQL database.

 #### Website

 The website is made up of two pages.
-The first page contains a staff table holding the staff's details.The update,create and delete buttons within the wedpage, enable the staff details to be amended.
-Upon clicking on any of the labelled buttons,the staff details are prompted.
+The first page contains a staff table holding the staff's details.
+The update, create and delete buttons within the webpage, enable the staff details to be amended.
+Upon clicking on any of the labelled buttons, the staff details are prompted.
 Once these details are submitted, the selected function is called and both the sql database and the webpage are updated.
 The show store button located in the centre of the page allows for easy navigation to the store table.

 ![StaffTable](https://github.com/roisinanglim/restfulapi/blob/master/Images/stafftablepg1.JPG)

 The second page consists of the store table.
 This contains details about the store's locations.
-The update,create and delete buttons within the wedpage, enable the stores details to be amended.
-Upon clicking on any of the labelled buttons,the store details are prompted.
-Once these details are submitted, the selected function is called and both the sql database and the webpage are updated.The show staff button located in the centre of the page allows for easy navigation to the staff table.
+The update, create and delete buttons within the webpage, enable the stores details to be amended.
+Upon clicking on any of the labelled buttons, the store details are prompted.
+Once these details are submitted, the selected function is called and both the sql database and the webpage are updated.
+The show staff button located in the centre of the page allows for easy navigation to the staff table.

 ![StoreTable](https://github.com/roisinanglim/restfulapi/blob/master/Images/storetablepg2.JPG)

-Both pages utilise a javascript contain method, to prompt the user prior to deleting information from the staff or store tables.
+Both pages utilise a JavaScript contain method, to prompt the user prior to deleting information from the staff or store tables.

 ![error_checking](https://github.com/roisinanglim/restfulapi/blob/master/Images/error_checking.JPG)